MCP Server Quick Start Tutorial

 The Model Context Protocol (MCP) is a standardized way for AI applications (like Claude, custom AI agents, or chat interfaces) to connect with external tools, datasets, and APIs.

 In SnapLogic, an MCP Server allows you to expose your custom SnapLogic pipelines as AI-ready tools.
-This means you can build a pipeline that performs a specific business task—such as querying a database, fetching real-time weather data, or updating an inventory system—and seamlessly make that capability available to an AI assistant.
+This means you can build a pipeline that performs a specific business task — such as querying a database, fetching real-time weather data, or updating an inventory system — and seamlessly make that capability available to an AI assistant.

 Core Concepts

-To successfully build and deploy an MCP Server in SnapLogic, you will work with two primary types of pipelines:
+To successfully build and deploy an MCP Server in SnapLogic, you work with two primary types of pipelines:

 Quick Start